siddiqus/expressive/README.md

 # Documentation with Swagger syntax

+##### Auto-generated documentation
+Firstly, Expressive auto generates Swagger documentation from the declared routes, even if you do not provide any documentation of your own.
+Currently:
+* For any project, if you declare basic routes, then the swagger will at least show you the routes that are available on the server.
+* If you declare a request validation schema with [celebrate](https://www.npmjs.com/package/celebrate) syntax, then Swagger parameter definitions will also be auto-generated.

+##### Declaring docs manually

 Each API endpoint can be documented using Swagger syntax, simply by adding a 'doc' property to the route object.
 Example: